 Professional facilitators encourage interaction through play, drawing, and games.
 Be sure to ask for their feedback about your child’s participation and any special family needs.
 And don’t forget to talk with your child’s school early on.

 Breast Cancer Support Groups and the Road Ahead

 It’s important to remember that a patient’s need for emotional support doesn’t end with their last treatment session.
 Fear of recurrence, dealing with the residual effects of treatment, and seeking a “new normal” make up the “post-treatment syndrome” that many women experience.
 Sharing with fellow survivors who have been there can help.

 By matching you with a survivor who had a similar diagnosis or life experience – you’ll talk with someone who really understands your concerns.
-These hotlines also offer assistance to women in all stages of cancer care, their families, caregivers, and friends, so don’t forego these valuable resources if you haven’t yet reached your treatment goal.
+These helplines also offer assistance to women in all stages of cancer care, their families, caregivers, and friends, so don’t forego these valuable resources if you haven’t yet reached your treatment goal.

 Finally, many women find that one of the best ways to move on from their breast cancer experience is to help other women through their journey.
-Volunteering as a cancer survivor at the hospital where you were diagnosed and treated, or through a hotline, Internet forum, or local support group can be incredibly rewarding and emotionally healing – allowing you to translate a life-altering experience into a benefit for others.
+Volunteering as a cancer survivor at the hospital where you were diagnosed and treated, or through a hotline or local cancer support group can be rewarding and emotionally healing.
+It allows you to translate a life-altering experience into a benefit for others.

 You can start by searching for volunteer opportunities in your area through the Network for Good or the American Cancer Society.